Primitive Skills • Self-Reliance • Wilderness Survival • Bushcraft

 A long-term experience provides the opportunity to use skills and gather materials across seasons’ change, not possible with a short program.
 Between weekends together, private study and practice mean that Apprentices’ time onsite is maximized.

-During our time together, Apprentices will learn and practice core wilderness skills.
+During our time together, Apprentices learn and practice core wilderness skills.
 These are meant as a foundation to build upon and to establish a common, professional language.
 Practice and completion of projects is expected between our sessions together.

 The Common Core includes: